leog314/leog314/README.md

 # Hi there, I'm Leo :)

-...a curios student from Germany with a love for math, programming, and building cool things.
+...a curios student from Germany with a love for math and programming.

 ## 💫 About Me
 I'm interested in: